HelloAgni/Algorithm/README.md

 * Simple number triangle
 * Rotate Array
 * New Cashier Does Not Know About Space or Shift
 * Count the smiley faces!
+* Count characters in your string

 #

 <a href='https://github.com/HelloAgni/Algorithm/tree/main/Codewars/5_kyu'><b>5 kyu</b></a>